isha177/Blinkit--Sales-Dashboard/README.md

 This project was built as a structured, guided learning exercise to practice the full Data Analytics workflow (Python → SQL → Power BI).
 The core data cleaning, exploratory analysis, and final insights reflect my own hands-on work on the dataset.

 ---

-## 🔗 Connect

-If you found this project useful, feel free to explore the repository and connect with me.